 A number of other tests may also be used to help detect a previous heart attack.
-Here are common tests a doctor may recommend.
+These include:

-A Holter monitor is a type of EKG that measures the electrical activity of your heart over a period of 24 hours or longer.
-During the test, electrodes attached to your chest send information about the electrical activity of your heart to a small, battery-powered device.
+- A Holter monitor.
+A Holter monitor is a type of EKG that measures the electrical activity of your heart over a period of 24 hours or longer as you go about your daily activities.
+Electrodes attached to your chest send information about the electrical activity of your heart to a small, battery-powered device.

+- Coronary CT angiogram.
 A coronary CT angiogram uses X-rays to produce an image of the arteries that bring blood to your heart.
-A special dye is injected into your bloodstream that allows the doctor to view the dye as it flows through the arteries.
+A special dye is injected into your bloodstream that allows a doctor to view the dye as it flows through your arteries.

+- Echocardiogram.
 An echocardiogram uses ultrasound waves to show a live image of your heart.
-The image can tell the doctor if one part of your heart isn’t pumping blood as well as the others.
+The image can tell a doctor if one part of your heart isn’t pumping blood as well as it should.

-A cardiac MRI uses strong magnetic fields and radio waves to produce a three-dimensional image of your heart.
+- MRI.
+A cardiac MRI uses strong magnetic fields and radio waves to produce a 3-D image of your heart.
 An MRI allows the doctor to identify a lack of blood flow to a certain area, or to see if part of your heart is damaged.

 A silent heart attack is a heart attack that has few or no symptoms.
 If you’ve had a silent heart attack, you may have an

 When symptoms are present, they’re often so mild that they don’t seem particularly concerning.
 Fatigue, mild chest pain that feels like indigestion, and flu-like symptoms are all possible signs.

 Silent heart attacks are caused by a lack of blood flow to your heart like traditional heart attacks.
 Improving your overall cardiovascular health and regularly getting checkups can help minimize your risk.

 When to seek emergency care